ClinicalBrainLab/SATA/README.md

 # Systematic Approach for tDCS analysis (SATA) is a Matlab Based toolbox.
 # ** SATA is a post-processing toolbox after tDCS montages have been simulated in COMETS or ROAST
 # to download the GUI version of SATA plese visit https://doi.org/10.21979/N9/DMWPZK
+# The SATA package will allow users to stiumulate their montages in COMETS or ROAST and obtain the post processed stimulation outputs from SATA.

 ## Installation